slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

  0. 0.
 1. 0.]
 ```

-## Create corpus of documents
+## Create a corpus

-Now that we have our labeled dataset, we will create a corpus of documents.
+Now that we have our labeled dataset, the next step is to create a corpus (collection of documents).
 We take the first 3 sentences from each document (100 PubMed articles).
 The resulting corpus is a python dictionary, with a sample of the output.

 Doc 1 = <span style="color: red;">red</span>
 Doc 2 = <span style="color: blue;">blue</span>